Buying a Car? What Credit Agreement Suits You Best

 Credit comes in many different shapes and sizes.
-From quick payday loans to even bad credit loans that can be as low as £100.
-Also larger-scale mortgages which can easily reach into the millions.
+From quick payday loans to even bad credit loans that can be as low as £100, to larger-scale mortgages, which can easily reach into the millions.
 Obviously, each product is designed for different needs, but it’s still important to know the benefits of each type of funding before you commit to any loan.

 Some loans are much more common than others, meaning there’s a wide range of information already out there.
-Most of us know what a mortgage is, for example, or where to go to find a free-to-use loan comparison tool that searches through over 30 payday loan providers…
+Most of us know what a mortgage is for example, or where to go to use loan comparison tool to search through payday loan providers.

-What we’ll look at today are specific types of short-medium term loans.
-So, hire purchase agreements, finance agreements and personal loans.
+What we’ll look at today are specific types of medium-term to short term loan agreements.
+So, hire purchase agreements, PCP (personal contract purchase) agreements and lease hire.
 Each of these come with their own set of benefits that borrowers may prefer over another product, and they all work in slightly different ways.

 Whilst they’re fundamentally very similar, it’s still incredibly important to understand the differences and how they affect you as a buyer.
 Let’s jump straight in:

 Hire purchase agreements are generally associated with vehicle financing.
 They are commonly used for medium-high value purchases, with a (usually) VERY high-interest rate.
-For example – lets use a little Kia Picanto as an example, lets say it has a retail price of around 5k.
+For example – lets use a little Kia Picanto as an example, lets say it has a retail price of around £10k.
 After 5 years, with some of the rates on the market you could end up paying close to £15,000, add another few £1000 to that and you could of bought two!

 A hire purchase loan is considered to be medium-long term.
 The terms you agree will vary between each provider, but hire purchase arrangements tend to last for around 1-5 years.
 The longer you pay the balance off, the more you’ll end up paying in total due to the increased amount of interest.
 This does also make your monthly payment smaller though, so it swings in roundabouts!